Child marriage by 15

 Child marriage is driven by gender inequality and the belief that girls are somehow inferior to boys.
 In Zimbabwe, child marriage is also exacerbated by:

 Religion: Members of the indigenous apostolic church reportedly encourage girls as young as ten to marry much older men for “spiritual guidance”.
-Men in this church are reportedly entitled to marry girls to shield them from pre-marital sex, with girls becoming second or third wives in a polygamous marriage.
+Men in this church arereportedlyentitled to marry girls to shield them from pre-marital sex, with girls becoming second or third wives in a polygamous marriage.
+Child marriage is prevalent in the Apostolic sect (42%), Zion (34%), Traditional (43%) and Pentecostal (21%).

-Harmful traditional practices:Virginity testing is still practiced in parts of Zimbabwe by the apostolic church.
+Harmful practices:Virginity testingis still practiced in parts of Zimbabwe by the apostolic church.
 Girls who are found to no longer be virgins are shamed into wearing a mark on their forehead and are required to find another virgin for their husband to marry as compensation.

 What international, regional and national commitments has Zimbabwe made?